Tame nodal stacky curves: Doubly-twisted nodes

 \begin{proof} It suffices to show that $\coh^2(C,\mathbb G_m)\to \coh^2(\mathcal C,\mathbb G_m)$ is injective.
 Away from the node, we have $\mathcal C\setminus\{p\}=U=C\setminus\{\pi(p)\}$.
 Consider the diagram

-Since $p$ is a smooth point of $C$ (see the proof of Theorem \ref{doubly-twisted Picard} for an explanation of this), the restriction map to $U$ is injective.
-Commutativity of the diagram forces the pullback to $\mathcal C$ to be injective as well. \end{proof}
+The restriction map to $U$ is injective since the image of $p\in C$ is a smooth point (by Lemma \ref{normalization}).
+Commutativity of the diagram then forces the pullback to $\mathcal C$ to be injective as well. \end{proof}